fboes/aerofly-weather/README.md

 Copyright & license: See [LICENSE.txt](LICENSE.txt)

-These instructions are NOT affiliated with, endorsed, or sponsored by IPACS.
+This tool is NOT affiliated with, endorsed, or sponsored by IPACS.
+As stated in the [LICENSE.txt](LICENSE.txt), this tool comes with no warranty and might damage your files.